The short version

 What would the world look like without economic growth?

 So what’s the alternative?
 Can we really sustain an economy without growth?
-What would this even look like?
+What would that even look like?

 Some, such as Herman Daly and the Center for the Advancement of the Steady State Economy, are pointing to the steady-state economy as the solution.